convertigo/azure-kubernetes/README.md

 * Select the existing  Resource group named "MC_<your clustername>-resource-group_....."
 This is mandatory to have Convertigo Instances able to access this StorageAccount.
 * Click "Create" your Storage account will be created

+4. Deploy the YAML defintion to the kubernetes cluster
+* run kubectl apply -f c8o-kubernetes.yaml
+* run the Kubernetes dashboard (az aks browse --resource-group <your resource group> --name <your cluster name>)
+* Your Browser will open a new page with the dashboard..